-7.2 Other regional systems
+478 7.2 Other regional systems

-The 35 regional forecasts systems that are not operated by Copernicus Marine are mostly operated by national entities and provide data free of charge to relevant users in 71% of the cases.
-They address circulation (80% of the regional OOFS), wave dynamics (23%) and biogeochemistry (14%), as well as Lagrangian drift dynamics for the sake of oil spills and search and rescue services.
-12 of these 35 systems report a dependence on the Copernicus Marine products (including GLO-MFC forecast products) in terms of open sea boundary conditions.
-Many of these systems (10) benefit from the SMHI e-Hype products to constrain river discharge.
-Regarding atmospheric conditions, a majority (22 regional OOFS) rely on Pan-European products (typically provided by ECMWF), but regional atmospheric products are also exploited, as qualitative operational products are provided by national agencies in most European countries.
+479 The 35 regional forecasts systems that are not operated by Copernicus Marine are mostly operated by national entities and provide data free of charge to relevant users in 71% of the cases.
+They address circulation (80% of the regional OOFS), wave 480 481 dynamics (23%) and biogeochemistry (14%), as well as Lagrangian drift dynamics for the sake of oil spills and search and 482 rescue services.
+12 of these 35 systems report a dependence on the Copernicus Marine products (including GLO-MFC forecast 483 products) in terms of open sea boundary conditions.
+Many of these systems (10) benefit from the SMHI e-Hype products to 484 constrain river discharge.
+Regarding atmospheric conditions, a majority (22 regional OOFS) rely on Pan-European products 485 (typically provided by ECMWF), but regional atmospheric products are also exploited, as qualitative operational products are 486 provided by national agencies in most European countries.

-- 487 32 coastal OOFSs are reported in the EuroGOOS Coastal Working Group (CWG) inventory for the North Sea, Baltic Sea, and - European shelves, addressing circulation (68% of the coastal OOFS), biogeochemistry (29%), and wave dynamics (4%). - 489 Again, these OOFSs are mostly operated by public entities (although this is recognized as a potential bias in the survey, as - 490 discussed in Capet et al. 2020) and provide, in the vast majority, forecast data freely accessible to relevant users. - 491 Among coastal OOFS, the usage of land and atmospheric forcing data from specific national sources is much more common - 492 than for regional systems, indicating that adequate products are available at local scales.
-Besides, several coastal system - 493 operators rely on their own atmospheric or hydrology model to obtain adequate boundary conditions.
-One could highlight that - 494 15 of the 35 reporting coastal OOFS provide forecasts at a spatial resolution below 500 m, at least in some parts of their - domain.
-In general, such systems also consider fine bathymetry, with a minimal water depth of under 5m (Figure 8). - 496 According to the survey, which was in almost all cases answered by model operators, OOFSs in the North-East Atlantic are - 497 relevant for marine safety, oil spills, and sea level monitoring concerns (Figure 9).
-Yet, the survey did not consider the extent - 498 to which provided information was effectively exploited by downstream operators.
-To a lesser extent, some systems address - 499 biochemical issues such as water quality, harmful algal blooms, or coastal eutrophication.
+488 32 coastal OOFSs are reported in the EuroGOOS Coastal Working Group (CWG) inventory for the North Sea, Baltic Sea, and 489 European shelves, addressing circulation (68% of the coastal OOFS), biogeochemistry (29%), and wave dynamics (4%).
+490 Again, these OOFSs are mostly operated by public entities (although this is recognized as a potential bias in the survey, as 491 discussed in Capet et al. 2020) and provide, in the vast majority, forecast data freely accessible to relevant users.

+Among coastal OOFS, the usage of land and atmospheric forcing data from specific national sources is much more common than for regional systems, indicating that adequate products are available at local scales.
+Besides, several coastal system operators rely on their own atmospheric or hydrology model to obtain adequate boundary conditions.
+One could highlight that 15 of the 35 reporting coastal OOFS provide forecasts at a spatial resolution below 500 m, at least in some parts of their domain.
+In general, such systems also consider fine bathymetry, with a minimal water depth of under 5m (Figure 8).